 Details of outdoor and drive-in cinemas in and around London, including ticket prices, locations and more

 This summer, our social lives have been changed beyond all recognition due to the Covid-19 pandemic.
 Although the lockdown is gradually easing in stages, going to the cinema is a more complex activity as we practice social distancing.
 However, film fans missing their big screen experience can now book a ticket for one of London’s outdoor or drive-in cinemas, there’s even a floating film experience for those interested in hiring a boat.
 For those with a car and don’t mind travelling a bit further, there are also drive-ins appearing outside the capital in the home counties.
 Some cinemas are even extending their usual summer season until late October.

-Key: 🧘 Seated viewings only (bring a blanket/cushion)
+Key: 🧘 Seated viewings only (you may need to bring a blanket/cushion)

 🚗 Can only attend in a car